Conor Maher

 At Ellis Jones, our specialist team of regulatory law solicitors are experienced in defending Taxi/PHV drivers including by:

-• Making written representations to the LA when a complaint is first made to attempt to avoid the need for a Licensing Sub-Committee hearing by presenting evidence in writing;
+• Making written representations to the LA when a complaint is first made to attempt to avoid the need for a Licencing Sub-Committee hearing by presenting evidence in writing;

-• Representing drivers and advocating on their behalf before the Licensing Sub-Committee to attempt to avoid revocation; and
+• Representing drivers and advocating on their behalf before the Licencing Sub-Committee to attempt to avoid revocation; and

-• Representing drivers and advocating on their behalf before the Magistrates’ Court in appeals against the decision of the Licensing Sub-Committee to revoke a driver’s licence.
+• Representing drivers and advocating on their behalf before the Magistrates’ Court in appeals against the decision of the Licencing Sub-Committee to revoke a driver’s licence.

-Our team of licensing experts have experience of representing clients and defending drivers across a range of LAs, including in particular BCP Council and TfL.
+Our team of licencing experts have experience of representing clients and defending drivers across a range of LAs, including in particular BCP Council and TfL.

 If you are a Taxi/PHV driver or operator facing an investigation or revocation, contact our Dispute Resolution department now by email, or by telephone on 01202 525333.